TheWilley/sURLs/README.md

 AUTHENTICATION_PASSWORD=<password>
 ```

+## Docker
+sURLs can also be run in a Docker container.
+To do so, first build the image by running `docker build -t surls .`.
+Then run the container by running `docker run -p 3000:3000 surls`.

 ## Configuration
 You can configure sURLs by going to `config.ts` in the `src` directory.
 Options include (among others):
 - `custom_id_regex`: A regex which the custom ID has to match.
 Defaults to `^[a-zA-Z0-9_-]+$`.